 - 1. Employees, who enter County service after July 1, 1979, shall not be eligible for compensation for any of their unused sick leave credits. - 2.
 An employee with ten (10) or more years of continuous service during that employee's present employment who retires, voluntarily terminates, dies, discontinues earning sick leave credits by reason of that employee changing from being paid at a biweekly rate, is elected to County office, or is laid off, shall be paid twenty-five percent (25%) of that employee's accumulated sick leave credits.
 An employee who received such compensation shall have no right to restoration of any sick leave credit upon return to County service. - 3.
-Employees who earned County service prior to July 1, 1979, and in accordance with the above provisions, shall be compensated for their unused sick leave credits as determined by the following payout ranges:
+All employees shall participate in the County's 401(a) Terminal Pay Plan.
+However, only the terminal paychecks (including sick leave, if applicable) of those employees who have reached the age of fifty-five (55) shall be placed into the Plan.
+These terminal paychecks shall be placed into the